save on energy costs

 downarrow 1

 The first “F” in our rankings goes to South Dakota, which just can’t seem to get anything going in the way of renewable energy.
-The state gets plenty of sun, but without action to at least put solar on a level playing field with fossil fuels, the outlook isn’t too rosy.
+The state gets plenty of sun, but without action to at least put solar on a level playing field with fossil fuels, the isn’t too rosy.
 If you live in the Mount Rushmore State, you can get solar and save a little money over the long term, but you’re better off putting that money in stocks and maybe using your proceeds to plant trees if you’re environmentally-minded.

 go back and choose a new state